kamalbuilds/sonic-clout/docs/README.md

 # Welcome to SonicClout

-SonicClout is a decentralized social content platform built on Solana, enabling creators to tokenize and monetize their content through smart contracts.
-Our platform combines social engagement with DeFi features like token vesting and liquidity pools.
+SonicClout is a decentralized social content platform built on Sonic, the first chain extension on Solana, enabling creators to tokenize and monetize their content through smart contracts.
+Our platform combines social engagement with DeFi features like token vesting and liquidity pools, leveraging Sonic's HyperGrid Framework for superior performance.

 ## Key Features